microsoft/pxt-adafruit/docs/reference/js/lessons/rotating-animation/lesson-plan.md

 # rotating animation lesson plan

-Learn how to create images with a global variable and while loop. #LED #screen  #plot #docs
+Learn how to create images with a global variable and while loop.

 ### @video vimeo/134323475